Vibrio fischeri: The bacterial Light Sabers of the Ocean

 The host protects and provides a safe place for the microbes to reside, while the microbes provide nutrients or other services back to the host.

-In this case, the Hawaiin bobtail squid is the government and the Vibrio fischeri are the citizens; they are allowed to enter the country and are given a place to live, food, and protection.
+In this symbiotic example, the Hawaiian bobtail squid is the government and the Vibrio fischeri are the citizens; they are allowed to enter the country and are given a place to live, food, and protection.
 Vibrio fischeri start colonizing the baby squids as soon as they hatch and nestle down into nutrient-dense crypts.
 They communicate with the squids through the type IV pili.
 Once the squid gets this signal, the light organ will begin to develop.

 So these two organisms, the squid and V. fischeri are truly connected.
 The squid will not fully develop without its microbial symbionts.
 When they’ve settled into their new home, V. fischeri will produce a soft blue glow, which researchers believe is to help disguise the squid, allowing them to evade the sight of other foes.